cjdbarlow/bedside-notebook/orphans/orphans.md

 * Need to explain why - then people will work out how

 Falter
-* Increased aortic dissection rate during 1st covid wave, no pathyophysiological difference
+* ↑ aortic dissection rate during 1st covid wave, no pathyophysiological difference
 * Give 30% of predicted protamine dose to reverse CPB to ECMO

 Bellomo: